 Our aim is to enable each child to enjoy Mathematics and to appreciate its value in everyday life.
 We aspire to foster a learning environment in which all pupils are provided with experiences that lead to a consistently high level of achievement in Mathematics.

 Maths is a core subject, given significant time on the timetable, with a daily lesson in every class.
 Maths lessons should be approximately 50 minutes in length, but an additional 10-15 minutes should be allocated each day to focus on basic skills.
 Our curriculum is designed and monitored by the curriculum lead, EYFS/KS1 maths lead and KS2 maths lead.
 Our maths leads provide an ‘open-door’ environment which encourages other teachers to observe best practice and ask questions to improve their own practice.
-Both maths leads have been trained by the ‘Maths Hub Programme’ which brings together mathematics education professionals in a collaborative national network of 40 hubs, each locally led by an outstanding school or college, to develop and spread excellent practice, for the benefit of all pupils and students.
-The maths leads also promote professional development for colleagues by hosting regular staff meetings for both teachers and teaching assistants and also parent ‘cafes’ - a place for parents to ask questions and further their own knowledge of mastery mathematics.
-Staff members are also required to join the NCETM and encouraged to regularly check the website for resources and articles.
+Both maths leads work closely with the NCETM NW3 Maths Hub which brings together mathematics education professionals in a collaborative national network of 40 hubs.
+Our KS2 lead is a Primary Mastery Specialist for the NW3 hub and frequently hosts Teacher Research Groups with local schools at Broad Square.
+The maths leads also promote professional development for colleagues by hosting regular staff meetings for both teachers and LSAs.

-Assessment takes place regularly during every lesson through ‘live marking’, peer and self assessment - this ensures that children are challenged effectively at their own standard and encouraged to investigate why their answers could be incorrect at the point of learning.
+Assessment takes place regularly during every lesson through ‘live marking’, peer and self-assessment - this ensures that children are challenged effectively at their own standard and encouraged to investigate why their answers could be incorrect at the point of learning.
 Children are also assessed formally following each unit; these ‘End of Unit Check’ results are monitored by the assessment leads and colleagues to ensure that the children have achieved and continue to achieve.

 The significance of a Mastery approach to mathematics means that our pupils are taught to quickly and successfully manipulate numbers and apply their mathematical knowledge to an array of problems and applications.
 They have good mental maths and arithmetic skills and have a solid grasp of the key vocabulary.
 They are not intimidated by numbers and instead relish the challenge and sense of achievement they get from truly mastering mathematics.
-Mathematical confidence, the ability to take on new challenges and yet draw on previous experience, ensures that the children are ready to face the mathematical realities of everyday life.
+Mathematical confidence, the ability to take on new challenges and yet draw on previous experience, ensures that children are ready to face the mathematical realities of everyday life.
 Our mathematics curriculum design ensures equal learning for all.